istio/istio.io/content/en/docs/ops/diagnostic-tools/multicluster/index.md

 When these aren't set, check that `values.global.network` was set properly during install, or that the injection webhook is configured correctly.

 Istio determines the network of a Pod using the `topology.istio.io/network` label which is set during injection.
-For non-injected Pods, istio relies on the `topology.istio.io/network` label set on the system namespace in the cluster.
-In each cluster, check that the network is set:
+For non-injected Pods, Istio relies on the `topology.istio.io/network` label set on the system namespace in the cluster.

+In each cluster, check the network:

 {{< text bash >}}
 $ kubectl --context="${CTX_CLUSTER1}" get ns istio-system -ojsonpath='{.metadata.labels.topology\.istio\.io/network}'